 - cell growth and repair

 - improve our sex lives

-Whereas regularly experiencing poor sleep could put you at serious risk of health conditions like obesity, heart disease, anxiety, depression, diabetes, and high blood pressure, as well as shortening your overall life expectancy2 – making it very important to get those ZZZs in night after night.
+Whereas regularly experiencing poor sleep could put you at serious risk of health conditions like obesity, heart disease, anxiety, depression, diabetes, and high blood pressure, as well as shortening your overall life expectancy – making it very important to get those ZZZs in night after night.2

 The food, drinks and macronutrients we consume play a huge part in how well or badly we sleep.

 What is your body clock?